All Episodes

 And this has gone on since March and April.

-And you never on the Weather Channel or any of the big news channels say anything about how this drought is devastating.
+And you never on the weather channel or any of the big news channels say anything about how this drought is devastating.

-We've lost all of our cotton here.
+Corn prices, we've lost all of our cotton here.

 We've lost all of our wheat.